Jarrome/NSLF-OL/README.md

 2. Currently we only support visualization after training.
 But I'm on it.
 I will find a time to realize on train visualization!
 3. An easy to use nslf API to work in other reconstruction models.

+Code contribute to this repository is always welcome!

 ## Acknowledgement
 This project is on top of [Di-Fusion](https://github.com/huangjh-pub/di-fusion) from Jiahui Huang, [torch-ngp](https://github.com/ashawkey/torch-ngp) from Jiaxiang Tang.
 We thank for the open release of those contribution.